twakjira/HAI-CONCise-UHPC/README.md

 ## Citing

-If you use this software for your work, we kindly request that you cite the corresponding paper as a reference.
+If you use this tool for your work, we kindly request that you cite the corresponding paper as a reference.

-Authors: `[Author Name]`

 `[Link to Paper]`